Image credit: Darryl Leja, NHGRI, Digital Media Database, www.genome.gov

 Then Bert Satin showed up.
 I had expected a god-awful '59 Cadillac, but he was driving a Jag XKE—sleek, British racing green, an aberration of restraint and good taste.
 As we sat down for dinner, Satin was clearly the smallest person at the table.
 He could have been sitting on a pillow like a child.
 It was almost dark out, but he was wearing sunglasses that he took off and placed beside his plate.
 He was wearing a loose white shirt (satin?) open at the neck with a gold chain visible amid thick hair.
 He was one of those men who has to shave down to the collar line.
 He was tanned—a Hollywood tan, I suppose.
 Black hair slicked back, a little long for the time, dark eyes, a high but strong voice that made it clear in a subdued way that here was a guy you do not trifle with.

 "So you're the kid who kicked me out of my bed?"
 I did not know quite how to take that.
 He laughed.
 He seemed to be in a good mood, in fact, as if in the after glow of a success.
 Maybe he was always like that.
 Lots of successes.
-He raised a hand toward me that was weighted with a heavy gold ring with a fat ruby.
+He raised a hand toward me weighted with a heavy gold ring with a fat ruby.
 "No problem.
 Sometimes I stay here, but not always.
 There's an inn I like down on the Embarcadero."

 "Nice car," I said.